What is Autism?

 Upcoming Events:

-Our Adult Social Club will now meet virtually through Zoom on Friday, June 2nd from 6 – 8 pm, and in person for our Game Night on Friday, May 19th from 6 – 8 pm.
-You can register for Adult Social Club here.
+Our Virtual Adult Social Club will meet through Zoom on Friday, March 1st from 6 – 8 pm.
+You can register for the Adult Social Club here.

-There will be no Teen Meet Up at Playformance in June and July.
-We will resume in August.
-Thank you.
-If you would like to learn more about this program click here.
+Our Teen Meet Up at Playformance will be on Friday, March 8th from 5:30 pm to 6:30 pm.
+If you would like to learn more about this program or would like to register click here.

-Our Parent Peer Support group meets monthly.
-The group will meet in person on Thursday, June 22nd at 6 pm.
+Parent Peer Support group meets monthly.
+The group will meet in person on Thursday, February 22nd at 6 pm.
 Register to learn about the meeting location here.

 Are You All In for Autism?